JasonFritsche/motivationalCats/README.md

 - Materialize *https://materializecss.com/*

 ### Contribute
+*First time contributors and developers of all levels are welcome!*
 - All issues are up for grabs.
 - Fork the repo, then clone.
 Create a new branch for any issue you're working on.
 Make a PR.
 - Everything is up for grabs, even the readme file.
 Please open a new issue if you see something that you want to add/update/fix that doesn't already have an open issue.